Home Wrecker: Cultural references

 "Home Wrecker" contains several references relating to music, media, film, and other pop culture phenomenon.
 The musical number that was performed by the Smith family is a parody to the performance of the song "We Go Together" in the 1978 musical film, Grease.
 Francine and Stan closely resembled Sandy Olsson and Danny Zuko, whom were played by Olivia Newton-John and John Travolta, respectively.
 The episode's subplot is a parodical combination of the 1988 comedy film Rain Man and the 2008 drama film 21.
 The British film director and producer Alfred Hitchcock was referenced in the episode, in which he can be seen at the strip club where Principal Lewis goes to as a silhouette.

 This episode satirizes several stereotypes in regard to the homosexual community, particularly among gay men.
 Among these stereotypes include, their love for musicals, their love for redecorating and their love for the finer things in life (Terry's reference to olives at Mediterranean temperature).
 The scene in which Stan and Francine divides the house to fit their needs is similar to the style of that seen in the television sitcom The Brady Bunch.

 Several songs were satirized and parodied in the episode.
 Toshi sings in English when singing with Steve, Snot, and Barry "Yah Mo B There".
-The music that binds Fran and Stan sounds like Barry Mann's "Who Put The Bomp".
+The music that binds Fran and Stan sounds like Barry Mann's "Who Put the Bomp (in the Bomp, Bomp, Bomp)".